munkycool/munkycool/README.md

 - I can boot up Kali and ParrotOS, I guess that I'm a hacker now (ParrotOS>Kali)
   - Just wait till I have a degree in cybersecurity.
 - Open Source is the way
+- I'm in love... in love with Linux 🐧
 - Slight Red Hat fan girl
     - \*slightly tips fedora* m'lady
  - Apple fan girl